Auditors wary of child health, safety in Nevada care centers

 LAS VEGAS (AP) — A yearlong inspection of child care centers across Nevada in 2022 uncovered a pattern of lax oversight and weak policies at five facilities, according to a report released this month.

-The review comes just three months after a Justice Department investigation that found Nevada was failing its children with behavioral disabilities by relying too heavily on institutionalization.
+The review comes just three months after a U.S. Justice Department investigation that found Nevada was failing its children with behavioral disabilities by relying too heavily on institutionalization.

 State legislative auditors identified “significant issues” ranging from unsanitary living conditions and children self-administering anti-psychotic medication to unsecured chemicals and tools.
 In one instance, according to their report, a hatchet was left out on a table at a foster care home.
 And in another, it said, a storage room with an outside lock was being used as a place to sleep.